rish283/contrast/index.md

 Master of Science (2016 - 2018) - University of Florida, USA\
 Bachelor of Technology (2010 - 2014) - Vellore Institute of Technology, India

+Reseach Interests: Kernel methods, Information Theoretic Learning, Machine Learning, Physics inspired methods for interpreting data and neural networks.

+I am in the job market for research positions.
+Please reach out to me for such opprtunities broadly related to (but not limited to) areas such as robust AI, interpretable/explainable AI and trustworthy/safe AI research.

 <!-- ![Visitor Count](https : //profile-counter.glitch.me/rish283/count.svg) -->